George Worker: International career

 Worker was named in 12-men New Zealand's squad for their tour to Zimbabwe in August 2015, after Mitchell Santner was ruled out due to injury.
 His first international appearance came during the single Twenty20 International on 9 August 2015.
-He top scored in the match with 62 runs off 38 balls with 4 sixes and 3 fours.
-New Zealand easily won the match and Worker was the man of the match.
+He top scored in the match with 62 runs off 38 balls and was the player of the match.

 In November 2017, he was added to New Zealand's Test squad for their series against the West Indies.

 In May 2018, he was one of twenty players to be awarded a new contract for the 2018–19 season by New Zealand Cricket.